NicksIdeaEngine/dotfiles/refs/distrodeploy.md

 - rvm
 - twine
 - filezilla
-- rescuetime (look into timewarrior and taskwarrior and vit)
+- rescuetime (look into timewarrior and taskwarrior and vit, and rescuetime from yaourt)
 - .fonts
 - chrome
 - vs code